Denver Union Station: Restoration of the historic station house

 Simultaneous with the construction of its surrounding site, the historic station house also underwent a complete renovation.
 In 2011, a competition between the Denver Union Station Neighborhood Company and the Union Station Alliance (consisting of local firms Urban Neighborhoods Inc., Sage Hospitality, Larimer Associates, REGen, llc. and McWhinney) created different proposals for the future use of the structure.
 Both plans called for maintaining a waiting area for transit and spaces for Amtrak, the creation of retail spaces, and integrating the interior spaces with the public plazas facing the station.
 However, the Denver Union Station Neighborhood plan also envisioned a public market and commercial office space while the Union Station Alliance called for the integration of an independent hotel with an emphasis on creating the Great Hall as "Denver's Living Room".

 By 2012, RTD selected the proposal from the Union Station Alliance to renovate the structure as a hotel at a cost of $54 million with retail, public, and transit facilities and approved a 99-year lease for its redevelopment.

 The main historic building closed to the public on December 1, 2012, for construction and re-opened July 26, 2014.
 The majority of the terminal building's upper levels have now become the 112-room Crawford Hotel, with the 12,000 sqft Great Hall on the ground level serving as the hotel lobby, public space, and train waiting room and an additional 22,000 sqft of the ground level serving as 10 independent retail and restaurant spaces.

 Future

 A stop at Union Station has been included in most proposals for Front Range Passenger Rail, an under-development inter-city rail service that would connect Pueblo, Colorado Springs, Denver, Boulder, Fort Collins, and Cheyenne.
 Alternate proposals would have the service bypass Union Station and downtown Denver, instead stopping at Denver Airport station.

+Station layout

+Rail

+Union Station is aligned northwest to southeast.
+Tracks 11 and 12 are located approximately 800 feet from Tracks 1-8.
+Transfers can be made either above ground via the 17th Street promenade or underground via the Bus Concourse.

+Tracks 4 and 5 are used by Amtrak.
+Tracks 1, 2, 7, and 8 are used by RTD commuter rail trains.
+Commuter rail trains occasionally terminate on tracks 3 and 6 before returning to the yard.
+Track 12 is used by outbound RTD light rail trains.
+All inbound light rail trains terminate on Track 11 before short-turning northeast of the station and returning to Track 12.
+The platforms for Tracks 1-8 are connected on the southwest side of the station, as all are stub tracks.